Extend Discounts¶

 Custom expressions¶

 You can create your own variables and functions to make creating the conditions easier.
-To create the condition checking the registration date, the following example will use an additinal variable and a function:
+The examples below show how to add an additional variable and a function to the available ones:

 is_anniversary()

-, a function returning a boolean value indicating if the two dates passed as arguments fall on the same day.
+It's a function returning a boolean value indicating if today is the anniversary of the date passed as an argument.

 Two new expressions are now available for use in custom conditions and rules.